gabotronix/underpass-docs/squid.md

 In the `users` file, remove the entry for `underpass` and replace it with your newly generated username-password combination.

-Any change to the squid configuration folder will require you to recreate the `squid` container.
+Any change to the squid configuration folder will require you to recreate the `squid container`.
 The SSH commands below will do just that:
 ```
 cd /opt/underpass/
 docker-compose up -d --force-recreate squid